This TAXguide sets out the answers to various questions raised during ICAEW webinars.

 Will HMRC inform taxpayers directly that they are mandated to use MTD income tax and must sign up?

 HMRC will contact taxpayers that it considers must sign up.
-The first batch of mandation letters are being sent in November 2025 to taxpayers who filed their SA tax return for 2024/25 by the end of August 2025.
-Mandation letters will be sent to taxpayers who file their 2024/25 SA tax returns between September 2025 and January 2026 in February and March 2026.
+The first batch of mandation letters were sent in November 2025 to taxpayers who filed their SA tax return for 2024/25 by the end of August 2025.
+Mandation letters were sent to taxpayers who file their 2024/25 SA tax returns between September 2025 and January 2026 in February and March 2026.
+A further batch of letters will be issued to late filers.

-Although HMRC intends to send out mandation letters, it is the taxpayer’s responsibility to:
+Although HMRC is sending mandation letters, it is the taxpayer’s responsibility to:

 If a taxpayer believes that they are required to comply but has not received a mandation letter, they should sign up for MTD income tax.